Gazumping during the coronavirus pandemic: Is it a wise idea?

 Is gazumping a strategy sellers should refrain from using during the coronavirus pandemic, or in fact embrace?

-Gazumping - it’s never really something you plan beforehand, it more one of those last minute tactics that springs to mind just as you’re about to seal the deal.
+Gazumping - it’s never really something you plan beforehand, it's more one of those last-minute tactics that spring to mind just as you’re about to seal the deal.
 Call it your property sale’s final caveat.